ssaniva/cs594-spring-2015/exams/exam3.md

 # Exam 3

 Your third exam is on the data analytic lecture and your project.
 For questions 2-4, please answer them with at MOST two sentences.
-Questions with more than two two sentence answer will NOT get credit.
+Questions with more than two sentence answer will NOT get credit.

 1. If the population size of all the elephants in the world is said to be 1 billion.
 One finds, in the course of doing big data, that one pink elephant exists.
 This is an example of a (a) small sample size, (b) confirmation bias, (c) inaccuracy, (d) black swan, (e) log-normal distribution